Conditions our palliative medicine specialists treat

 - Therapists

-What can I expect from palliative care?
+What can I expect from palliative medicine?

 We work with you during times of serious illness to help relieve concerning, associated symptoms, such as pain or fatigue.
 Palliative care also offers improved communication, more control over your care, coping assistance and a dedicated team that matches your treatment choices to your goals.